 Whether you’re new to running or have been taking part in the sport for some time, we have put together a number of running training plans to get you on course for your charity run.
-From our 5k training plan to a full guide to running a marathon such as the great north run training plan, whatever charity running challenge you’ve set yourself; we’ve got you covered.
+From our 5k training plan to a full guide to running a marathon, whatever charity running challenge you’ve set yourself; we’ve got you covered.

 For experienced runners, there may, inevitably, come a time when you feel like your running progress has plateaued, and you're not sure what to do to overcome it without a running programme or running training plan.
 It's in situations like these that a good running training plan can be the lifesaver you need to kick start your performance.
 As with many things in life, adding structure and milestones to the journey you need to take to achieve your goal is the best way to get there – and running is no different.